baya1235/Scoring-synchronization-between-motion-and-music/README.md

 Synthetic data generation allows for controlled experiments and evaluation of algorithm performance under various conditions.

-This script specifically generates synthetic data and calculates scores based on it,
+This script specifically generates synthetic data and calculates scores based on it.

 # Results on Real Data